maturk/ObjectReconstructor/README.md

 # ObjectReconstructor

-Blender based multi-view shape and appearance code auto-encoder trained on synthetic ShapeNet objects.
+Object centric shape and appearance code auto-encoder trained on synthetic ShapeNet models with Blender.